Azzam Pasha quotation: Historical context

-In early December 1947 Azzam told a rally of students in Cairo that "The Arabs conquered the Tartars and the Crusaders and they are now ready to defeat the new enemy," echoing sentiments he had expressed to a journalist the previous day.
+In early December 1947, Azzam told a rally of students in Cairo that "the Arabs conquered the Tartars and the Crusaders, and they are now ready to defeat the new enemy," echoing the same sentiments.

 Jewish Agency Memorandum

 A Jewish Agency memorandum, submitted on February 2, 1948, to the U.N.
 Palestine Commission, tasked with the implementation of the partition resolution, and yet again to the U.N. secretary-general on March 29, 1948, referred to the Azzam Pasha quotation, citing the October 11, 1947, article in Akhbar al-Yom.

 The uses to which the quotation was put

 At the time of the utterance, according to Segev, the Arab–Israeli conflict was raging also in the media of the day, as either side sought to show the other side was agitating for war.
 Azzam had, he concludes, 'supplied the Zionists with a sound bite that serves Israeli propaganda to this very day,' and some 395 books, and roughly 13,000 websites cite this excerpt to this day.

 Azzam's quoted first sentence, without its initial caveat, appeared in English in a Jewish Agency memorandum to the United Nations Palestine Commission in February 1948.
 During the next few years, the same partial sentence appeared in its correct 1947 setting in several books.
 However, by 1952, many publications, including one published by the Israeli government, had moved its date to 1948, specifically to May 15, 1948, shortly after the outbreak of the 1948 Arab–Israeli War.
 As the war got underway, The Jerusalem Post quoted a further declaration from him: